Parents can help teens avoid addiction. Here’s how.

 Experimenting with drugs or alcohol is not a rite of passage for teenagers.
 Trying weed or beer should never be shrugged off as an unavoidable part of adolescence.

-In Jessica Lahey’s new book, The Addiction Inoculation: Raising Healthy Kids in a Culture of Dependence, we learn prevention can start as early as pre-school.
+In Jessica Lahey’s book, The Addiction Inoculation: Raising Healthy Kids in a Culture of Dependence, we learn prevention can start as early as pre-school.

 Allison Gilbert, Senior Writer for the Center for Parent and Teen Communication, talks with Lahey for our ongoing Q&A series.
 In this discussion, you’ll learn the best strategies for keeping tweens and teens safe and on a healthy, successful path.
 The discussion has been edited for brevity and clarity.